Doing the same thing over & over yet expecting different results could be considered a form of madness.

 Burnout stops good career planning

-1 Whether you are at the start, midway or nearing retirement - It is very difficult to make good career plans when in the midst of full blown burnout.
+Whether you are at the start, midway or nearing retirement, it is very difficult to make good career plans when in the mists of full blown burnout.
 There just isn't the spare mental or physical capacity.
 The mental agility, time and attitude needed for successful career planning is simply not there.

 Career planning vs career crisis

-A blend of approaches is needed to address burnout - one of which may well be a career discussions.
-However in the first instance it is possible that a mix of proactive consultant led occupational health related input, job planning negotiations and/or a visit to ones GP are often recommended.
-It may take some time to demonstrate to someone that this approach is vital BEFORE career planning begins.
+A blend of approaches is needed to address burnout - one of which may well be a career discussion.
+However in the first instance it is possible that a mix of proactive consultant led occupational health related input, job planning negotiations and/or a visit to ones GP will be needed.
+It may take some time to demonstrate to a burnout sufferer that this approach is vital BEFORE career planning begins.

 Anyone with burnout just wants is it all to somehow magically stop or to escape fast.
 There is however a big difference between career/burnout crisis management and the steady approach needed in career development.

 Career decision making in burnout tends to be more of the "help get me out of here" type and less "proactive steady well planned creative" type.

 Two things happen frequently in burnout as ways of dealing with the downwards spiral....